Teacher saves neighbor’s life after SUV crashes into icy creek

 "As she went off, as soon as her feet hit the water, hit the ice, she went clear through , and I don't even remember jumping off the car, but I jumped off into water behind her," said Bluck.

-He said he made several attempts to lift Michelle onto the ice so she could crawl to safey, but she kept falling through.
+He said he made several attempts to lift Michelle onto the ice so she could crawl to safety, but she kept falling through.

 "It took my breath away.
 It took his breath away and we are slogging through this ice, cold water, all this ice and he would pick me up and throw me onto this ice and I'd sink down," said Allen.